nixworks/public/news/2017/08/21/README.md

 ##### Solar eclipse of August 21, 2017
 ### [Millions of United States residents and visitors are able to witness a total solar eclipse that crosses through North America.
 It is the first total solar eclipse visible across the entire contiguous United States since the solar eclipse of June 8, 1918. ](/news/2017/08/21/millions-of-united-states-residents-and-visitors-are-able-to-witness-a-total-solar-eclipse-that-crosses-through-north-america-it-is-the-fir.md)
-_Context: Solar eclipse of August 21, 2017, North America, total solar eclipse, contiguous United States, American, solar eclipse of June 8, 1918_
+_Context: total solar eclipse, North America, Solar eclipse of August 21, 2017, solar eclipse of June 8, 1918, U.S., contiguous United States_

 ## [Previous Day...](/news/2017/08/20/index.md)